spryker/spryker-docs/docs/dg/dev/upgrade-and-migrate/upgrade-to-angular-17.md

 *Estimated migration time: 2h*

-To upgarde to Angular v17, follow these steps.
+To upgrade to Angular v17, follow these steps.

 ## Prerequisites

-Before starting the migration, update Stylelint and css-loader as described in the [Stylelint migration guide](/docs/dg/dev/upgrade-to-stylelint-16-and-css-loader-6.html).
+Before starting the migration, update Stylelint and css-loader as described in the [Stylelint migration guide](/docs/dg/dev/upgrade-and-migrate/upgrade-to-stylelint-16-and-css-loader-6.html).

 ## 1) Update modules